Optimization under second order constraints: are the finite element discretizations consistent ?: INTRODUCTION

 So $J$ is strictly convex and the set $K$ is convex.
 It is then easy to check that there exists a unique minimizer of $J$ over $K$.
 The regularity of the solutions is studied in \cite{Carlier_Lachand-Robert_01}.

-Note that, when $\alpha=1$, the problem degenerates: an exact solution exists, up to an additive constant by a convex function
+Note that, when $\alpha=1$ and in a domain $\Omega$ with nonnegative coordinates, the problem degenerates: an exact convex solution exists, up to an additive constant